6 Unexpected Things That Secretly Predict a Marriage Won’t Last

 source:brightside.me

-Marriage is built on more than just love—it thrives on friendship, connection, and truly enjoying time together.
-It’s perfectly healthy for partners to have individual interests and personal space, but it becomes concerning when one or both begin to avoid shared time altogether.
+Marriage thrives not just on love, but on friendship, companionship, and the simple joy of being together.
+While it’s healthy for partners to have separate interests and personal time, it becomes concerning when one or both begin to deliberately avoid shared time.

-Also, job interviews can be stressful enough on their own—but imagine being evaluated in ways you’re not even aware of.
-That’s the idea behind the “Chair” Method, a discreet strategy some recruiters use to gain insight into a candidate’s character without tipping them off.
+Job interviews are stressful enough on their own—but imagine if you were being evaluated in ways you didn’t even notice.
+That’s the idea behind the “Chair” Method, a discreet technique some recruiters use to gather insight into a candidate’s character and behavior without their awareness.

 Scroll to Top